po1sigala/live/01-Class-Content/17-NoSQL/01-Activities/26-Stu-Mini-Project/README.md

 * You can use the the comments in `public/db.js` as a guide.

+* If you do not see the key pairs populate in the IndexedDB, try refreshing the page.
+If it still doesn't work, try opening the browser in Incognito mode.

 ## 🏆 Bonus

 * Create a button that resets all funds to zero in your indexedDB.